jonathanpoblet/jonathanpoblet/README.md

 - Developing mobile and web applications
-- Improving my skills as a Frontend Developer
+- Working for "Grupo Taraborelli" as Frontend Developer
-- Studying backend programming in the stack MERN

 ___